TippingCanoe/imager/readme.md

 It's common for implementations to require a way to submit multiple changes to an imageable's images in a single pass.
 These changes can sometimes present conflicts and be challenging to resolve.

 As a convenience, Imager supplies a batch method off the service that allows these bulk operations to be performed.
-The operations are scoped by imageable and performed by-slot in a safe order.
+The operations are scoped by imageable and performed slot-by-slot in a safe order.

 The structure of the schema is caller agnostic and in the unavoidable case of a conflict will null-out the slot of any images being displaced.